AMD Ryzen 7950X Water Games

 Also pay attention to if the board supports PCIe 5 as I have seen some X670E boards with just PCIe 4.0 capability and an asterisk for PCIe 5.

-Of course this is a moot point right now as there are no PCIe 5.0 SSD or GPU available anyways and I suspect you will want the SSD at PCIe 5, not the GPU itself.
+Of course this is a moot point right now as there are no PCIe 5.0 SSD or GPU available anyways and I suspect you will want the SSD at PCIe 5, not the GPU itself, but these goodies are coming, sooner or later (probably much, much later).

 Even when PCIe 5 GPU becomes available I would look hard at performance differences as there were such negligible differences between PCIe 3 and PCIe 4 GPU that I myself am running 1080Ti Founders edition GPU on most of my 5 5900X rigs and they are just fine.